Hiker Photo Archive

 Basic site usage

-If you want to search for a specific trail name in the entire archive, simply enter the trail name in the “Trail Name” field, click the “Search the entire archive” radio button (if it’s not already selected), then click the “Search Archive” button.Non-intuitive items
+If you want to search for a specific trail name, first name, or last name in the entire archive, simply enter the name in the search field and hit Enter, or press the search button (with the magnifying glass icon).

 super at thru hiker